carolyn2004/devops-assignment/README.md

   2) ensure that u created a new branch
   3) make the neccessary changes to the file
   4) commit and push the changes to github
-  5) go to newly created branch in github and create a pull request.
+  5) go to newly created branch in github and create a pull request
   6) get your friend to comment and approve merge request